 If you don't like one story, there'll be another along in a Flash!
 Which, among other things, makes it an ideal toilet book!

-Director Peter Scott-Presland is the author of several books, which are available on this site with FREE POSTAGE within the UK.
-Delivery in the UK within 14 days.
+Peter Scott-Presland is the author of several other books which are available on this site with free postage within the UK.

 The 17 playlets which make up A Gay Century were premiered over Zoom during the pandemic lockdowns 2020-21.